 UPSC has always asked questions regarding National Emblem, National symbols, National Anthem, and the Official language of India which is an important chapter in the India Yearbook.

-Aspirants reading, National Emblem of India, can also read about other National Symbols of India in the articles linked in the table below:
+Aspirants reading, National Emblem of India, can also read about: